How to Self-Publish a Children’s Paperback Book

 You do not need to provide credit to the creator when you use images from Pixabay or Unsplash, although I prefer to do so.
-It's appreciated by the artist and it also shows your credibility for being honest.
+The artist appreciates it, and it also shows your credibility for being honest.
 I include that information on the copyright page.
 See the “Image Credits” on my example copyright page above.

 - Public Domain Due to Expired Copyright

-In some cases you may find very old images that are available for commercial use because their copyright expired.
+In some cases, you may find old images that are available for commercial use because their copyright expired.

 - Save as a PDF File

 MS Word has an option to save your manuscript as a PDF file.
-This is the preferential file of the book’s pages to be uploaded to KDP because all the formatting, including fonts and spacing, will be used precisely as you designed it.
+That is the preferential file of the book’s pages to be uploaded to KDP because all the formatting, including fonts and spacing, will be precisely used as you designed it.

 Don’t forget to save it as the DOCX file first.
-This is what you will edit if you find something you need to change before publishing.
+That's what you will edit if you find something you need to change before publishing.